brichan17/brichan17.github.io/notes.md

 layout: page
 title: Notes
 ---
-Here, you will find links to selected documents regarding mathematics.
+Here, you will find links to a selection of typed documents.
 The documents are organised by topic and are accompanied by a short description.
 Please notify me of any errors.

 # Algebraic Geometry